bearlike/Media-Library-Organiser/README.md

 ## Getting Started
 ### Prerequisites
 What things you need to run the program:
-- Python Compiler (3.7 Recommmended)
+- Python Compiler (3.7 Recommended)
 - Install the following Packages from pypi by using the following commands:
   - **strsim**
     ```bash